The Fine Art Deadline has passed since March 12, it is not possible to apply anymore for 2023-2024.

-The dates for the one-day workshop are April 11th 2022, April 13th 2022 and April 14th.
-If you are invited to participate in the one-day workshop you will receive an invitation for one of these 3 dates, you cannot choose the date yourself, so make sure to keep these dates available.
+The dates for the one-day workshop are March 27th 2023, March 28thth 2023 and March 30st 2023.
+If you are invited to participate in the one-day workshop you will receive an invitation for one of these 3 dates by email.
+You cannot choose the date yourself, so make sure to keep these dates available.

-The first step in the application for all bachelor courses at the WdKA is to register at Studielink.
-This step needs to be carried before you apply and register for admissions at WdKA.
+The first step in the application process for all Bachelor programmes in the Netherlands is to register at Studielink.
+This step needs to be carried out before you can apply and register for admissions at WdKA.
+When you start your application in Studielink, please select ‘Hogeschool Rotterdam’ or ‘Rotterdam University of Applied Sciences’ in order to submit your enrollment request for Willem de Kooning Academy.
 You will receive a student number through Studielink, which you need to apply at WdKA.
 Please note: it can take up to a week before you receive your student number from Studielink.
-Make sure you apply at WDKA well before the application deadline and take into account the processing time for receiving your student number.
-Seeing the upload deadline of the Fine Art remote exam is March 27, and it can take up to a week before you receive a student number.
-Please register in Studielink well ahead March 27.
-Please Note: the deadline for the Studielink registration for Non-EU applicants is March 1st, 2022.
+Make sure you apply at WdKA well before the application deadline and take into account the processing time for receiving your student number.
+The Fine Art Deadline has passed since March 12, it is not possible to apply anymore for 2023-2024.
 Click on the link below to register at Studielink.Studielink

-After applying at the WdKA and receiving a confirmation of the application, team Admissions WdKA will process your request and send you an invitation by email to start your admission exam.
-In this email you will find a link to your personal intake page where you can upload and fill out all that is requested.
-The admission consists of 4 parts.
+After registering with WdKA and receiving your registration confirmation by email, the WdKA Admissions team will process your request and send you an invitation by email to start your admission process.
+In this email you will find all the information necessary for the application as well as a link to your personal intake page where you can upload and fill in all the materials required.
+Part of the admission process is the admission exam.
+The first part of the admission exam consists of 4 sub-parts.
 Make sure to complete and upload all of them on your intake page!
-Click on the links below for explanation on each of these parts and information regarding the admission criteria.
-Please do not email the documents, links or questionnaire.
-All must be finalized through the online personal admission page.
-A) 2 Assignments B) Questionnaire C) Video D) PortfolioAssignments Questionnaire Video Portfolio Criteria
+Click on the links below for an explanation of each of these parts and information regarding the admission criteria.
+A) 2 Assignments B) Questionnaire C) Video D) PortfolioAssignments Questionnaire Video Portfolio Competencies

-Students from all countries except EU/EEA countries and Switzerland who wish to attend a bachelor’s degree at Rotterdam University at Applied Sciences for more than 3 month, are obliged to obtain a Dutch study Residence permit.
-To make sure you meet all the requirements and deadlines, please follow the steps of the Visa Application Procedure through the link listed below.Additional requirements international applicants
+Students from all counties except EU/EEA countries and Switzerland who wish to attend a Bachelors programme at Rotterdam University of Applied Sciences for more than three months are obliged to obtain a Dutch study residence permit.
+To make sure you meet all the requirements and deadlines please follow the steps of the Visa Application Procedure through the link listed below.Additional requirements international applicants